 Believing she was in Paris to save her friend, Grace reached her friend’s house only to be sorely disappointed.
 It was not her friend who needed help but rather Louis René Quentin de Richebourg, Marquis of Champcenetz, who was also Governor of the Tuileries and a personal enemy of the Duke of Orleans.
 Everyone thought he had been killed at the Tuileries during the storming of 10 August.
 Fortunately, however, he had escaped, taken refuge at Grace’s friend’s house, and concealed himself there until it became no longer practical to remain.

 The Marquis by this time was weak and unfit for travel.
-To avoid detection and because the Marquis was sickly, Grace decided it was best to leave after dark.
+To avoid detection and because he was sickly, Grace decided it was best to leave after dark.
 This was a risky move as domicile checks began at ten o’clock and carriages were forbidden to be on the streets.
 However, that was when Grace and Marquis set off.
 Grace and the Marquis, who was acting as Grace’s servant, reached the barrier, presented their passports, and attempted to pass.
 Unfortunately, permission was denied.
 Grace used all her powers of persuasion to convince the guards that her home was in Meudon, but it proved futile.
 In the end, the guards advised her to return home and told her to be in bed and off the streets before ten o’clock.

-Grace did not dare return to the house from which she had fled on 10 August, and she knew she could not return to her friend’s house.
-Grace then decided to try another route out of Paris, but again she was denied passage.
+She did not dare return to the house from which she had fled on 10 August, and she knew she could not return to her friend’s house.
+She then decided to try another route out of Paris, but again she was denied passage.
 In fact, to make matters worse, she and the Marquis were left by the driver in the middle of the road.
 With nowhere to go, Grace decided to return to the porter’s house, but that decision only encouraged fresh terrors.
-Patrols and soldiers were everywhere, and it was only through cunning and skill that Grace and the Marquis managed to avoid detection.
+Patrols and soldiers were everywhere, and it was only through cunning and skill that she and the Marquis managed to avoid detection.

 The only person Grace could think of that might offer some sort of refuge to her and the Marquis was the Duke of Orleans, now known as Citoyen Philippe Égalité or just Égalité.
 She headed to his house but by now the Marquis was exhausted.
 He begged her to leave him saying that he could not continue but she refused.
-On the way to Égalité’s house Grace realized she had to pass by her old house, and as she approached she saw her cook who was loyal to the revolutionaries and a Jacobin.
+On the way to Égalité’s house Grace realized she had to pass by her old house, and as she approached, she saw her cook who was loyal to the revolutionaries and a Jacobin.
 To avoid the Marquis from being detected, she had him hide and then she alone approached the cook.
 She told him a story about being in Paris, claimed she was famished, and ordered him off on an errand for food.

 Grace then entered her house.
 Shortly afterwards, the Marquis burst through the door terrified and talking about patrols roaming the area.
-Grace pretended not to know him and a servant reassured him no harm would come to him.
+Grace pretended not to know him, and a servant reassured him no harm would come to him.
 Fortunately, the servant was also kind enough to hide the half-dead Marquis so that the patrols would not find him.
 He was hidden between two lumpy mattresses of Grace’s bed.
 Then to make better the hiding place even more secure, Grace climbed into the bed, had the curtains drawn, and lit the room with twenty candles.

 It did not take long for the patrols to appear and to claim that the Marquis had been spotted going into Grace’s house.
 The guards where insistent the Marquis was hidden there, and they were determined not to leave without him.
 They searched everywhere and asked the servant about the Marquis, but he claimed to know nothing.
 During their search, the cook reappeared, but he was unaware that the Marquis was concealed between the mattresses, and he also declared there was no such person in the house, which seemed true as the guard’s ransacking produced no one.

 When at last forty guards entered Grace’s room, she was prepared for them.
 One of the guards demanded she get out of bed, but another guard took pity on her and declared that she could not dress in front of so many men.
-Grace was sweet and told them she was exhausted waiting for them and that she had not slept at all.
+She was sweet and told them she was exhausted waiting for them and that she had not slept at all.
 She also promised to show them through the entire house after they had refreshments.
 The guards were delighted at the thought of refreshments and to more quickly enjoy them, they did a cursory search of her room.
 Later, when Grace showed them through the rest of the house, they found their search fruitless and left.

 Having been saved from arrest, the Marquis was retrieved from his hiding place.
 He was half dead and in order to revive him, he was concealed in an adjoining dressing room.
 But the next day the Marquis did not seem better and, in fact, was delirious.
-The Marquis’s delirious state only increased Grace’s anxiety and terror, and then to make things worse, Égalité called on her.
+His delirious state only increased Grace’s anxiety and terror, and then to make things worse, Égalité called on her.
 At first Grace did not dare mention the Marquis, but the longer Égalité stayed the more he noticed Grace’s anxiety.
-After some coaxing on his part, Grace finally confided in him and told him the events surrounded the Marquis.
+After some coaxing on his part, she finally confided in him and told him the events surrounded the Marquis.
 Then, for her sake, despite Égalité considering the Marquis a personal enemy, he helped the Marquis escape.

 Shortly thereafter, in January of 1793, Égalité who had so fervently promised Grace that he would not vote for Louis XVI’s death, voted for the King’s death.
 His vote caused future bitterness among French monarchists.
-However, his vote did not stop Égalité from being arrested on 5 April 1793 for treason.
+However, his vote did not stop him from being arrested on 5 April 1793 for treason.
 Grace was arrested six weeks later and sent to the prison of St. Pélagie.
 During her imprisonment, a search was made of Égalité’s papers because her enemies hoped there would be proof of her complicity as an English spy.
-However, no proof was found and she was eventually released.
+However, no proof was found, and she was eventually released.

 In 1801, Grace secretly returned to England.
-There she met once again the Marquis, the man she had been so instrumental in rescuing, and, moreover, she saw the Marquis reinstated in his old position as Governor of the Tuileries.
+There she met once again the Marquis, the man she had been so instrumental in rescuing, and, moreover, she saw him reinstated in his old position as Governor of the Tuileries.
 She remained in England until 1814 and then returned to France.
 She died on 15 May 1823 at the age of sixty-nine in the home of Monsieur Dupuis, the mayor of Ville d’Avray, and was buried in the French cemetery of Père Lachaise on the outskirts of Paris.

 If you are interested in learning more about the exciting life of Grace Dalrymple Elliott, Joanne Major and Sarah Murden having written the definitive biography of her.
 It is titled An Infamous Mistress.
 Click here to learn more or visit their website at All Things Georgian.